24 BEST PLACES TO VISIT ON THE ISLE OF SKYE

 2. Armadale Castle, Gardens & Museum of the Isles has something for everyone!
 Enjoy colourful gardens with stunning views, romantic castle ruins, an adventure playground and activities for kids, Cafe Gasta, two gift shops and much more.
 Find more information at https://www.armadalecastle.com.

 3. Hike to the non-touristic southernmost point of Skye – Point of Sleat.
-The route is around 8 km in total and it’s partly on a good vehicle track and partly on rough paths.
-At the end there is a sandy beach waiting for you together with some wonderful rock formations, a lighthouse and great views to Eigg, Rum and the mainland.
+The trip is around 5 miles/8 kilometers in total and it’s easy accesible for every hiker.
+At the end there is a sandy beach waiting for you together with some wonderful rock formations and a lighthouse.
 Park your car and begin from the end of the public road at Aird of Sleat.

-4. Christ’s Church (Cill Chriosd) is a ruined former parish church of Strath.
+4. Christ’s Church (Cill Chriosd) is a ruined former parish church.
 Explore it together with the surrounded graveyard or take a walk to the cleared village of Boreraig.
 You can find walking description here https://www.isleofskye.com/skye-guide/top-ten-skye-walks/boreraig.

 5. If you like getting wet in the river you will love Torrin Pools!
 It’s known just by the locals so it never gets crowded.
 Pass the village of Torrin and you’ll see the river on your right.
 Park on the side of the road, follow the river up and find a pool just for yourself.

 6. Blaven (Bla Bheinn) is recognised as one of the most beautiful and photogenic mountains in Scotland.
 At 928m high, it’s accessible to a competent hillwalker, requiring no mountaineering skills or equipment to get to the top by this route.
 But don’t expect an easy walk!
 Detailed walking description can be found here https://www.walkhighlands.co.uk/skye/blabheinn.shtml.